-You are going to need An enameled cast iron Dutch oven, regular cast iron Dutch oven or any pot/pan with a lid that will withstand this very high oven temperature for the amount of time.
+You are going to need An enameled cast-iron Dutch oven, regular cast-iron Dutch oven or any pot/pan with a lid that will withstand this very high oven temperature for the amount of time.
 If you improvise, let me know what works for you!

 - An old-fashioned speckled casserole does work but gives just a bit of a strange bottom due to the indentations and the loaf usually is a little more free form than round.

 - I haven’t tried this, but if your baking stone will take the temperature and length of time (and it should) it could be used with a stainless steel bowl as a lid – in this case, don’t toss the water on, but do mist, then pop the bowl over.
 Be very careful lifting up the bowl when removing it.
 A thin spatula you can slip under the bowl to lift it and a pair of tongs to grab it with will help.

-- Fair warning, you might want to be aware that this recipe at its high temp can wreak a little havoc on your enameled pot.
+- The Dutch Oven: Fair warning, you might want to be aware that this recipe at its high temp can wreak a little havoc on your enameled Dutch oven.
 Barkeeper’s Friend is going to be your friend.
-Make sure your pot is perfectly clean before starting – any smudgy residue, for instance from the last time you used it, will darken and burn on in the high temps.
+Make sure your Dutch oven is perfectly clean before starting – any smudgy residue, for instance from the last time you used it, will darken and burn on in the high temps.

 Saving Money on Crusty Bread Easy Overnight: